Setting Up an Ongoing Phishing Test

 - Send to: Click All Users if you would like to test all users.
 Or, if you only want to test specific users, click Specific Groups and select the groups you would like to test.

-- Frequency: Select Weekly, Bi-weekly, Monthly, or Quarterly, depending on how often you train your users.
+- Frequency: You can select Weekly, Bi-weekly, Monthly, or Quarterly, depending on how often you train your users.
+We recommend selecting either Bi-weekly or Monthly.

 - Track Activity: We recommend that you track activity for at least three days.